Warren CAT PSD Facility

 This building included tilt-wall panels, masonry, a pre-engineered metal building, and structural steel, all tied together.
 Crossland used an acoustical metal liner panel, typically seen as decking, as a partition wall between areas of the shop.
-Many bridge cranes used in the engine break down process had to be installed before the roof could be added.
+Many bridge cranes used in the engine breakdown process had to be installed before the roof could be added.

 The Warren CAT project was challenging on several levels.
-The building structure consisted of multiple materials – precast panels, masonry, pre-engineered metal building, and structural steel Ð so coordination and communication had to be and constant and consistent at all levels.
-Additionally, many moving pieces had to be installed in a pre-defined specific order.
-It was also a very rainy season in Oklahoma, and we experienced 60+ days of rain on this project.
-The project benefited substantially because we were able to self-perform the earthwork, concrete, and precast assembly, allowing us to control the schedule and keep the project on track despite the wet and muddy conditions.
+The building structure consisted of multiple materials – precast panels, masonry, pre-engineered metal building, and structural steel – so coordination and communication had to be constant and consistent at all levels.
+Additionally, many moving pieces required installation in a pre-defined specific order.
+A very rainy season in Oklahoma produced 60+ days of rain during this project.
+Fortunately, we self-performed the earthwork, concrete, and precast assembly, allowing us to control the schedule and keep the project on track despite the wet and muddy conditions.

 Industry Sector: Industrial